andyaiken/skirmish/static/media/encounters.6c1c386ad93aa65c6a91.md

 When it's a hero's turn to act, you'll see the following information:

-* The `Overview` tab:
+* The `Stats` tab:
   * **Movement points** - Each round, you get a number of movement points which you can spend to move around the map.
   * **Senses** and **Hidden** - Enemies whose Hidden score beats your Senses score can't be seen, and so can't be attacked.
   * **Damage** and **Wounds** - When you're the target of a successful attack you'll take Damage.
 Damage can become Wounds, which are much more serious.
-  * **Traits** and **Conditions** - During the encounter you might have Conditions applied to you.
+  * **Conditions** - During the encounter you might have Conditions applied to you.
 A Condition might be beneficial or detrimental, and each one is associated with a particular Trait.
 * The `Move` tab:
   * This tab allows you to move your hero around the battlefield.
 If you're beside a pile of treasure, you'll also be able to pick up items here.
 * The `Action` tab: